ladychb/ils_study/README.md

 *data/borda* also contains the data split domain for the use with **borda.py**.

- Finally, the collected data for the different study phases and additional analysis can be found in the folder **data/study-data**.
+ Finally, the collected data for the different study phases can be found in the folder **data/study-data**.
  *Note:* **all_data.xlsx** is also used by the R scripts.

  We provide the R scripts to our analysis in the folder **R code/**.